Guayaquil: Education

 Biblioteca Municipal de Guayaquil (Municipal Library of Guayaquil) serves as the public library of Guayaquil.

 The city has several universities, including the University of Guayaquil (founded in 1867), the Universidad Catolica de Santiago de Guayaquil, the Escuela Superior Politecnica del Litoral (ESPOL), and the Universidad de Especialidades Espiritu Santo.

 Religion

-The largest religion in Guayaquil is Christianity.
+The largest religion in Guayaquil is Christianity, with 70% of those being Catholic.
+In 1838 the Diocesis of Guayaquil was formed, which became the Archdiocese of Guayaquil in 1956.
+The city has several churches, the biggest of which being the Guayaquil Metropolitan Cathedral.

+Aside from catholicism, the city has churches from other denominations, such as the Guayaquil Ecuador Temple of the Church of Jesus Christ of Latter-day Saints and the Templo de La Fé from the Universal Church of the Kingdom of God.
+The city also has Jewish and Islamic communities.

+Guayaquil is also home to the Yuan Heng temple, the biggest Buddhist temple in South America.

 Sports

 Barcelona's Stadium Monumental, the 12th largest stadium in South America.

 There are two major association football clubs; the Barcelona Sporting Club and the Club Sport Emelec.
 Each club has its own stadium; the Estadio Monumental Banco Pichincha is the home of the "Barcelonistas" while the Estadio George Capwell is the home of the "Emelecistas".
 These two teams have a long history of rivalry in Guayaquil and when these two teams play against each other the game is called "El Clásico del Astillero".

 The city is the birthplace of Francisco Segura Cano; and Andrés Gómez and Nicolás Lapentti, Ecuador's two most successful tennis players, now both retired.
 The "Abierto de Tenis Ciudad de Guayaquil" is a tennis tournament organised in Guayaquil by Gómez and Luis Morejon, and held annually in November.

 Another major event in the city is the Guayaquil Marathon, which has been held every year on the first weekend of October since 2005.
 These race is certified by the (AIMS) Association of International Marathons and Distance Races.

 The sports & Ecological Park called Parque Samanes de Guayaquil is a park with courts for soccer, tennis, volleyball, and basketball, two lakes, a soccer stadium and an amphi theatre for open air concerts and events.
 It is connected to a forest reserve with trails for cycling and walking, as well as installations for climbing and zip-lining.